postsharp/Metalama.Documentation/content/conceptual/using/understanding-your-code-with-aspects.md

 # Understanding your aspect-oriented code

-Now that you have integrated aspects into your code, you might be curious about its functionality and execution process.
+Now that you have integrated aspects into your code, you may be curious about its functionality and execution process.
 Metalama provides several tools to help you understand precisely what happens with your code when you hit the Run button.

 These tools include: